 In 1982, the iconic Park Avenue oxfords took the world by storm.
 They were hailed for their versatile lace-up balmoral design and durable 360-degree bench welted build.
 The shoes sport a dashing upper made from top-grade European calfskin leather and are fitted with flexible CustomCork insoles that the brand is so famous for.

 Another top-seller, Strandmok oxfords, are a fresh take on the brand’s signature Strang oxford brogue.
 They are edgier with contrast stitching on the full-grain, saddle leather uppers, and other eye-catching detailing.
-They’re also loaded with must-haves like leather-lined interior, bench welt construction, and responsive insoles.
+They’re also loaded with must-haves like leather-lined interiors, bench-welt construction, and responsive insoles.
 The rubber soles are great additions for comfort and stability while walking on various surfaces.

 Who Allen Edmonds Shoes Are Ideal For

-At Allen Edmonds, the luxury to choose from nine different widths will ensure that you get a shoe that fits.
+At Allen Edmonds, the luxury of choosing from nine different widths will ensure that you get a shoe that fits.
 Their product portfolio is packed with all kinds of shoes ranging from casual to formal wear.

 Quoddy Custom Shoes (Great Custom Made Shoes)